 Opportunities for embedded systems developers, engineers, designers, and managers:

 - Long-form development articles: These tutorials instruct colleagues how to do achieve a proven development technique, improve performance of a system or a team, and avoid pitfalls.
-Written by embedded systems developers for other embedded systems developers, we put these articles into one or more of our Development Centers, on our home page, and in our newsletters.
+Written by embedded systems developers for other embedded systems developers, we put these articles into one or more of our focus areas on our home page, and in our newsletters.

 - Blogs: Commentary written by expert embedded systems developers.
 Are you the next embedded systems expert?
 Do you want to write a blog?

 - Source code: Often submitted with a how-to-develop article, you may also submit a standalone code to us that you are willing to share for free with other developers.

 - Video: We’ll be happy to look at a video you’ve made of a project you are working on or a day in the life of your team.
-If an editor likes it, we’d love to post it on our web site in the appropriate Development Center.
+If an editor likes it, we’d love to post it on our web site.

 - Product reviews: Want to review a product that you use, a new version of a product?